The Music of Life – Biology Beyond Genes

 By Denis Noble

-Review by Review by Kate (Biomedical Sciences)
+Review by Kate (Biomedical Sciences)

 In The Music of Life, Denis Noble reassesses the traditional “gene-centred” view of biology through various, often musical metaphors.
 A former professor at Oxford, Noble talks about his research on evolution, the human physiome project and creating a virtual heart.
 He also discusses hypothetical research ideas, such as “How do we identify the “self” in the brain?” and “How can we decide if the genes control the body or if the body controls the genes?”